Head of Xinhua says Western media pushing revolution in China

 He did not give examples of Western media organisations but China has long been suspicious of the European and U.S. media.

-Last year, China labelled as a "smear" a New York Times report that then-premier Wen Jiabao's family had accumulated at least $2.7 billion (1.7 billion pounds) in "hidden riches".
+Last year, China labelled as a "smear" a New York Times report that then-premier Wen Jiabao's family had accumulated at least $2.7 billion in "hidden riches".

 Li called on mainstream Chinese media to refute "untruthful reports" as part of efforts to give China a bigger say on the world stage and burnish its much-vaunted efforts at soft power.